-- 2 and 3 General education revenue; transportation revenue.
-Amend charter school general education revenue to align with the changes to the general education revenue and pupil weights. - Building Lease Aid.
+- 2,3 General education revenue; transportation revenue.
+Amend charter school general education revenue to align with the changes to the general education revenue and pupil weights. - Building lease aid.
 Allows the commissioner to approve facility lease aid only if the lease has a sum certain annual cost and an escape clause the charter school may exercise if its charter contract is terminated or not renewed. - Truancy.
 Clarify that charter school pupils are subject to the truancy provisions of Chapter 260A. - 9 Appropriations.
 See fiscal tracking sheets. - Revisor's instruction.
 Directs the revisor to undertake a technical recodification of the statutory sections governing charter schools.

-Special Programs
+Article 5: Special Programs

-- 1 Continuation dependent on federal law.
-Makes technical changes to conform Minnesota Statutes with federal law governing IDEA, Part C. - 2 Special education aid.
-Eliminates obsolete language and conforms a cross reference for special education revenue. - 3 Definitions. (b) Provides examples of circumstances not within the definition of "emergency" for purposes of using restrictive procedures. - (c) Makes technical changes. - (f) Prohibits use of restrictive procedures to punish or otherwise discipline a child. - (g) Qualifies the definition of "seclusion" by identifying when an adult may bar a child from leaving a room.
+- Continuation dependent on federal law.
+Makes technical changes to conform Minnesota Statutes with federal law governing IDEA, Part C. - Special education aid.
+Eliminates obsolete language and conforms a cross reference for special education revenue.

-Makes this section effective July 1, 2013.
+Makes this section effective for fiscal year 2015 and later.